jgoerzen/docker-debian-base/README.md

 ## Enabling or Disabling Services

-You can enable or disable services using commands like this:
+You can enable or disable services using commands like this (jessie/stretch):

     update-rc.d ssh disable
     update-rc.d ssh enable

+Or this (buster/sid):

+    systemctl disable ssh
+    systemctl enable ssh

 ## Email